“Who am I?” Ah, yes – it’s a question that’s vexed the greatest minds of every age, from Aristotle to Erasmus to Jackie Chan.

 Lacking a CS degree or any specialized experience (like, say, Java programming), I’ve had some interesting jobs: the train wreck that was working for IBM, desktop support for a company that was bought out so often that employees had coffee mugs that said “I love working for…” with the company’s eight previous owners crossed out, a great job involving television networks and satellite dishes where I was often asked to buy $40,000 worth of hardware to play with, and one company where I was sent all over hell and back to fix things that I usually didn’t understand.
 Ah, and you wonder why us IT people tend to have short fuses and act like Nick Burns, “Your Company’s Computer Guy”!

-Lastly, in real life you can usually find me at such Charlotte hangouts as Sir Ed’s, Loco Lime or Pinky’s.
+Lastly, in real life you can usually find me at such Charlotte hangouts as Sir Ed’s The Diamond or Pinky’s.
 If you ever go to any of those places, maybe you’ll see me there!
 And thanks for reading this far!

 Oh, and to answer the questions from the beginning of this article: